railsgirls/guides.railsgirls.com/_pages/thumbnails.md

   </div>
 </div>

+{% coach %}
-__Coach__: Explain what is ImageMagick and how is it different from libraries/gems we used before?
+Explain what is ImageMagick and how is it different from libraries/gems we used before?
+{% endcoach %}

 ## Install a Ruby gem for ImageMagick